 A Threshold Analysis and Quantile Regression Approach

-By applying threshold and quantile regression techniques, we investigate whether the relationship between tourism receipts and economic growth is nonlinear.
-We find that a threshold exists when tourism receipts is 3.82% of GDP, below and above which the relationship between tourism receipts and economic growth changes.
+By applying threshold analysis and quantile regression techniques, we investigate the linearity of the relationship between tourism receipts and economic growth.
+We find that a threshold exists, below and above which the relationship between tourism receipts and economic growth changes.
+In our sample, the threshold for tourism receipts is at 3.82% of GDP.
 Specifically, our findings suggest that tourism receipts have a more pronounced effect on economic growth below the threshold than above the threshold.
-From the quantile analysis, we further find that countries have higher tourism benefits at lower levels of economic growth and, within each quantile, the benefits are always larger below the threshold.
-Thus, policymakers designing tourism policy must be aware that while tourism receipts is an important driver of economic growth at all levels of growth, their marginal benefit on growth wanes beyond certain levels.
+From the quantile regression analysis, we further find that countries have greater benefits from tourism at lower levels of economic growth.
+Thus, policymakers designing tourism policy may consider that the marginal benefit of tourism on growth wanes beyond certain levels in spite of the fact that tourism receipts are an important driver of economic growth at all levels of growth.